netsage-project/tstat-transport/README.md

 # Tstat (TCP STatistic and Analysis Tool) Transport Tools

-Client programs and library to read a tstat file hierarchy, parse the logs, and generate json to send to a remote archive like a RabbitMQ server.
+Client programs to read a tstat file hierarchy, parse the logs, convert them to JSON objects, and send them to a remote archive (like a RabbitMQ server).
+This tool was originally developed to support the [National Science Foundation NetSage Project](http://www.netsage.global/home).

 ## Overview